-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment Monetary Policy/Operations Fiscal Policy billion.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment Monetary Policy/Operations Monetary Policy/Operations Fiscal Policy billion.
 A total of HKD 67.5 billion is budgeted for stepping up anti-epidemic efforts, including strengthening testing work and procuring rapid antigen test kits and relevant services, vaccines as well as other anti-epidemic items and services.
 Private Sector million.
 The maximum property value eligible for mortgage loans up to 80% LTV ratio is amended to HK\$12 million.
 Coverage of the MIP is extended to properties valued from above HK\$12 million and up to HK\$19.2 million, subject to a mortgage loan cap of HK\$9.6 million. • Announced the enhancements to the 100% Personal Loan Guarantee Scheme (PLGS).
 The application period of the PLGS will be extended to end-April 2023.
 The maximum loan amount per borrower will be increased from six times to nine times the average monthly income during employment, subject to a ceiling of HK\$100,000 (originally HK\$80,000).
 In addition, the maximum repayment period under the PLGS will be extended from six years to ten years, and the principal moratorium arrangement will be extended from 12 months to 18 months. • Announced the extension of Preapproved Principal Payment Holiday Scheme for another 6 months to the end of October 2022.
 The Scheme will also offer an option for corporates to repay 20% of the original principal repayment amount over a period of one year on a voluntary basis. • Announced the enhancements to the SME Financing Guarantee Scheme (SFGS).
-The application period for the 80% Guarantee Product, the 90% Guarantee Product and the Special 100% Loan Guarantee of the SFGS will be extended by one year to 30 June 2023.
-In addition, the maximum loan amount per enterprise under the Special 100% Loan Guarantee will be raised from the total amount of employee wages and rents for 18 months to that for 27 months, subject to a ceiling of HK\$9 million (originally HK\$6 million), and the maximum repayment period will be extended from Regulatory Forbearance Containment • Announced extension of social distancing measures by cycles of 14 days, with the next cycle taking effect from February 24-March 9, 2022.
-Manak eight years to ten years.
-March 8 • Announced the gazettal of the social distancing measures to extend most of them with the next 14-day cycle taking effect from March 10 to March 23.
+The application period for the 80% Guarantee Product, the 90% Guarantee Product and the Special 100% Loan Guarantee Product and the Special 100% Loan Guarantee will be raised from the total amount of employee wages and rents for 18 months to that for 27 months, subject to a ceiling of HK\$9 million (originally HK\$6 million), and the maximum (originally HK\$6 million), and the maximum Regulatory Forbearance Containment • Announced extension of social distancing measures by cycles of 14 days, with the next cycle taking effect from February 24-March 9, 2022.
+March 8 repayment period will be extended from eight years to ten years.
+Announced the gazettal of the social - distancing measures to extend most of them with the next 14-day cycle taking effect from March 10 to March 23.
 Barber shops and hair salons will be allowed to reopen on March 10 with the full implementation of the Vaccine Pass.
 All persons who enter or are present at the relevant premises must have received at least one dose of COVID-19 vaccine, and customers must use "LeaveHomeSafe".
 Staff members and customers alike must wear a mask at all times.
-March 23 • • • • Announced to extend the existing social distancing measures by measures by
+March 23 • • • • Announced to extend the existing social distancing measures by measures by cycles of 14 days, with the next cycle to be effective from March 24 to April 6.